Erick0726/MetricTesting/README.md

 ---

-## **Co-occurrence Bias Test**
+## **Co-Occurrence Bias Test**

-The **Co-occurrence Bias Test** identifies bias by examining the co-occurrence of gendered terms and occupation-related terms in a corpus.
+The **Co-Occurrence Bias Test** identifies bias by examining the co-occurrence of gendered terms and occupation-related terms in a corpus.

 ### **Steps**
 1. Parse a corpus to find sentences containing gendered and occupation terms.